How to Connect Claude.ai Web to Your Mac

 - Click Authorize

 The popup closes automatically.
-Back in Claude.ai Settings → Connectors, the LMCP entry now shows ~57 read-only tools and ~33 write/delete tools — about 90 total.
+Back in Claude.ai Settings → Connectors, the LMCP entry lists the tools returned by tools/list— with forwarding ON, that is setup_install plus the full data-tool catalog (100+ tools).
 You only do this OAuth step once; Claude.ai remembers your access token for the lifetime of the connector.

 Open a new conversation in Claude.ai.
 Make sure the LMCP connector is enabled in the chat (the connector toggle in the input bar).
 Then ask in plain language: